Orientation of good covers: T-shapes and fast-growing point sets

 We can also give the following characterization.

-\begin{prop} $\cfastTO= \cTTO$. \end{prop} \begin{proof} First, observe that the 3-orders defined by T-shapes are the same as defined by $\perp$-shapes and so it is enough to show that the latter are the same as \fastTO's.
+\begin{prop} $\cfastTO= \cTTO$. \end{prop} \begin{proof} First, observe that the 3-orders defined by T-shapes are the same as defined by $\perp$-shapes (shapes that we get from T-shapes by reflecting on the $x$-axis) and so it is enough to show that the latter are the same as \fastTO's.

-Given a \fastTO, we can realize it with a fast growing point set, and then for each point put a $\perp$-shape whose hat and leg meet at that point.
+Given a \fastTO, we can realize it with a fast-growing point set, and then for each point put a $\perp$-shape whose hat and leg meet at that point.
 It is easy to see that the orientation of this family of $\perp$-shapes is the same as for the point set, see Figure \ref{fig:fastgrowing}.

-Conversely, given a \TTO, realize it with $\perp$-shapes.
-Notice that changing the $y$-coordinates of the hats, while preserving their order, does not change the orientation of the $\perp$-shapes.
+Conversely, given a \TTO, we realize it with $\perp$-shapes.
+Notice that changing the $y$-coordinates of the hats, while preserving their order, does not change the 3-order of the $\perp$-shapes.
 Thus, we can change the $y$-coordinates so that they form a fast-growing function.
 Take the meeting point of the hat and leg for each $\perp$-shape; these form a fast-growing point set.
-As before, it is easy to see that order type of this point set is the same as the orientation of the original family of $\perp$-shapes. \end{proof}
+As before, it is easy to see that the order type of this point set is the same as the orientation of the original family of $\perp$-shapes. \end{proof}

 \begin{cor} $\clTO\subsetneq \cTTO\subsetneq \cpTO$. \end{cor}